 Frequently Asked Questions Regarding Duplication, Licensing, and Public Performance of Videotapes

-All videotapes and DVDs sold or rented by us are protected by international copyright law.
+All DVDs sold or rented by us are protected by international copyright law.
 No videotape in our collection may be duplicated, altered, broadcast, electronically transmitted, digitized, edited, or shown where an admission fee is charged without our prior written permission.
 Violation of copyright law is a federal crime; it is also unethical.